mirhen/Alessia-Cara-Sticker-Pack-App/README.md

 <img src="Application Icon.png" width="200" height="200" align="center" border-radius="5" />
 #Alessia Cara Sticker Pack

-**Alessia Cara's Sticker Pack'** is a fun and creative sticker pack for everyone who loves the insperational Alessia Cara.
+**Alessia Cara's Sticker Pack** is a fun and creative sticker pack for everyone who loves the insperational Alessia Cara.

 Simply choose from the stickers in the pack and have amazing conversations using them!